 “Finding an appointment scheduling and reminder system that resonates with patients is key to running a successful mental health practice.”

 “Overall, I am so happy we use the messaging system.
 The feedback from the staff and providers has been very positive!
-It has saved us tons of time and money just from calling the patients – it has also helped us reach patients who may not have an active phone number or they do not have minutes on their phone, but they can text and email!” ~ Mat Campione, Billing / Staff Manager
+It has saved us tons of time and money just from calling the patients – it has also helped us reach patients who may not have an active phone number or they do not have minutes on their phone, but they can text and email!” ~ Mat C., Billing Manager

 Every practice is different, and what works for one organization may not be at all effective for another.
 The best way to move forward is with testing: without data, it’s hard to tell if a new system is working.
 Research how many missed appointments you currently log – and how much it’s costing in lost revenue for the month.

 Track how your outcomes change as you begin using appointment reminders, and don’t be afraid to do a little experimenting to improve these numbers.
 Try sending reminders on a different day / time – or via a different method, such as text instead of phone call – and watch to see what effect, if any, these changes have on your bottom line.

 Consider collecting reminder preferences from new clients as a part of an intake form or first appointment.
 Some mental health EHRs, like PIMSY, allow clients to opt in or out of receiving reminders, and permit providers to create both automated and personalized reminders using templates.

 You may not find that using reminders changes your revenue flow – or you might see huge reductions in no-shows that translate to an improved bottom line.
 The key is to back your choices up with data and to be willing to change practice workflow, not just leave it all up to an external system.
 Ultimately, it’s reimbursement for sessions that keeps your doors open; and if the client doesn’t show up for their appointment, there is no session.

 Click here for more details about appointment reminders and how they impact mental / behavioral health care practices.